serverless/serverless-plugin-boilerplate/README.md

 * Use the Serverless CLI within your project and run `serverless` to see the help screen.
 You should now see an option entitled `custom` with a `run` Action.
 This was added by the boilerplate plugin.

 * To start working on your own plugin, copy the `serverless-plugin-boilerplate` folder in `yourproject/plugins/node_modules`, create this folder `yourproject/plugins/custom` and paste it in there.
-The `custom` folder is the designated place to write your custom plugins.
+The `custom` folder is the designated place to write your plugins.
 Be sure to change the folder name to something other than `serverless-plugin-boilerplate`.

-* Next, open the 's-project.json' in your Project's root folder, **remove the original boilerplate plugin** and add replace it with the new name of your plugin located in the `custom` folder, like this:
+* Next, open the `s-project.json` in your Project's root folder, **remove the original boilerplate plugin** and replace it with the new name of your Plugin located in the `custom` folder, like this:

 ```
 "plugins": [